pingcap/docs-cn/FAQ.md

 ## Why the TiKV data directory is gone?

-For TiKV, the default value of the `--store` parameter is `/tmp/tikv/store`.
+For TiKV, the default value of the `--data-dir` parameter is `/tmp/tikv/store`.
 In some virtual machines, restarting the operating system results in removing all the data under the `/tmp` directory.
-It is recommended to set the TiKV data directory explicitly by setting the `--store` parameter.
+It is recommended to set the TiKV data directory explicitly by setting the `--data-dir` parameter.

 ## The `cluster ID mismatch` message is displayed when starting TiKV.